devanshuDesai/Triton-Tinder-Bot/README.md

 1. Create a new real/fake ID on Tinder using **Facebook**, or use a pre-existing ID.
 (Do not forget to add UC San Diego as the current school on the profile)

 2. Get the **Facebook ID** for the Facebook account linked with the Tinder account that you plan on using with the bot.
+(Refer to 'Prerequisites' to see how to get this)

 3. Import the script ```tinder-bot.py``` and pass **facebook_id, email and password** to the function swipe() and run your Python script.
 (Preferably, try to run multiple Python scripts simultaneously with different Tinder accounts to maximize the odds for UCSD to win).